 - Add 2 tbsp. of cooking oil to a wok or large saucepan and warm over medium-high heat.

 - Once pan is warm, add in the puree from the food processor.

 - Add in coconut milk and Thai chili paste.
 Stir until combined.

 - If cooking with chicken, add it in now and cook until done.

 - Add in mushrooms and cook until they are tender.

 - Add tomatoes, and if using shrimp, add in now too.

 - Be careful with the shrimp since it cooks so quickly.
-It might just take 1-2 minutes for it to cook and then turn off the heat.
+It might just take 1-2 minutes for it to cook, once it's turned pink and white and pretty, then turn off the heat.

 - Add fish sauce, tamarind and lime juice to taste.
 I like mine more on the sour end.
-The coconut milk is already going to make it sweet, but if you like it sweeter, you can also add sugar.
+The coconut milk is already going to make it sweet, but if you like it sweeter, you can also add sugar to taste.

 - Place noodles on plate, and put the sauce on top.
 Sprinkle some cilantro and kaffir lime leaf strips on top and enjoy!

 If you don't have a zester, you can just try to mince the lemongrass and galangal as much as possible, and then put them in the food processor, but with my food processor they don't break down as fine as I want.
 But use the food processor if you don't mind the more woody texture.

 Fresh kaffir lime leaves are hard to find, and I've made this dish without them, and it still tastes great!
 So just leave them out if you can't find them.